About the Consortium

 The Consortium has overseen the successful registration of the 26 substances under its remit.
-For all those substances, Lead Registrant dossiers were required by the deadline of 30 November 2010.
-All Lead Registrants successfully submitted their dossiers before the deadline.
-In total, around 450 registrations were submitted for the Lead REACH Consortium substances.
-Now, the Consortium continues to maintain the dossiers of its substances, periodically reviewing for new information relevant to registration and updating the dossiers where required.
+All Lead Registrants successfully submitted their dossiers before the 30 November 2010 deadline.
+Now, the Consortium continues to maintain the dossiers of its substances, periodically reviewing for new information relevant to registration, updating and improving its dossiers where required.

-The Consortium is committed to producing generic, REACH-compliant SDS templates for use by its members; the latest versions are available in the Members’ section of the website.
+The Consortium is committed to producing generic, REACH-format SDS templates for use by its members; the latest versions are available in the Members’ section of the website.

 Governance: how we work